Skip to content

 A2UI styling works in layers:

-Agents provide semantic hints (not visual styles) to guide client rendering:
+Agents provide semantic hints (not visual styles) to guide rendering.
+In the basic catalog:

 {